In your own words, explain why the hypothesis test discussed in t... | Study Prep in Pearson+

 Textbook Question

-In your own words, explain why the hypothesis test discussed in this section is called the sign test.
+In your own words, explain why the hypothesis test discussed in this section is called the runs test.

 Verified video answer for a similar problem: